avinashh10x/avinashh10x/README.md

 graduate.
 I build tools, platforms, and interactive experiences that turn ideas into reliable systems.
-I enjoy experimenting through code, shaping ideas and creating meaningful things on the web
+I enjoy experimenting through code, shaping ideas and creating meaningful things on the web..